 An insurance policy is only as good as the claim payment.
 Some claims however can be complex and protracted particularly liability claims.

 Early notifications using the excellent claims notification services provided by insurers can often hugely reduce cost and disruption.
-Find our Claims number schedule here.
 On occasions however you will require guidance both from us as brokers, and from other professionals such as loss adjusters or lawyers.- and Innovation Broking have an arrangement with some tried and tested specialists to act on your behalf.
+For more information visit our claims page.

 Unfortunately insurers have less expertise on the street to deal with complex claims than ever before – and this makes the role of the broker in delivering the correct expertise to you even more relevant.